c3lew/chinese-poker/README.md

 ## Overview

-Chinese Poker is a four-player card game where each player is dealt 13 cards and must arrange them into three hands:
+Chinese Poker is a four-player card game where each player is dealt 13 cards from a standard 52-card deck.
+The players must then arrange their cards into three separate hands:

-- **Front** (3 cards)
-- **Middle** (5 cards)
-- **Back** (5 cards)
+- **Front Hand** (3 cards) – This is the weakest hand, often consisting of high-card hands or small pairs.
+- **Middle Hand** (5 cards) – This must be stronger than the front hand but weaker than the back hand.
+- **Back Hand** (5 cards) – The strongest of the three hands, typically containing the best possible five-card combination.

+### Game Rules
+After arranging their hands, players compare each of their three hands against the corresponding hands of the other players.
+The scoring system is based on who has the stronger hands, with additional bonuses awarded for special hands (e.g., straights, flushes, full houses).
+A player must ensure their hands follow the order rule: `Front < Middle <= Back`, or else their entire hand is considered fouled, resulting in an automatic loss.

+The game is played in rounds, and each player accumulates points based on the strength of their hands relative to the other players.
+The player with the most points at the end of multiple rounds wins.

-The goal is to create the strongest possible hand while following the ordering rule: `Front < Middle <= Back`.
-The game is based on the same rules as **開心鬥一番** and includes scoring mechanisms, expected value calculations, Nash equilibrium computations, and data collection to improve AI decision-making.
+Chinese Poker is based on the same rules as **開心鬥一番** and incorporates advanced techniques such as scoring mechanisms, expected value calculations, Nash equilibrium computations, and AI-driven data collection to optimize gameplay and decision-making.

 ## Table of Contents